Blogging is Just Like the Dog Park

 At KidLitCon 2010, I met the three women of the Merry Sisters of Fate, a critique and short story blogging group composed of New York Times #1 best selling YA author Maggie Stiefvater, YA newly published author of The Replacement, Brenna Yovanoff, and soon to be published YA author Tessa Gratton.
 They were a seriously fun group and clearly push each other in their writing while having a blast.

-So when I “wandered” off in search of a high value treat (let’s call that crack cocaine, a.k.a. traffic to my site — very similar, in fact, as both chase a high that must then be exceeded), they called me back and chewed me out.
+So when I “wandered” off in search of a high-value treat (let’s call that crack cocaine, a.k.a. traffic to my site — very similar, in fact, as both chase a high that must then be exceeded), they called me back and chewed me out.
 No more “phoning it home.”
 No more schizophrenic multiple posts a day akin to throwing shit against the wall to see what sticks.
 They demanded order (i.e. editorial calendar), thoughtfulness, more of myself, and a lot more careful editing of posts (note that I am now re-editing all past posts to the tune of 20 a day).
 They were right as usual.
-Expect to see major changes by the soon, starting with less typos!
+Expect to see major changes soon, starting with fewer typos!

 Lesson 2: You Never Know Who Will Show Up.